21 - 23 August 2014

 Tessa will also discuss how she works with creative mavericks such as Steve McQueen and Danny Boyle to produce films that “have something original in tone, voice and spirit” and why she is quitting the job she loves to take on a brand new challenge as chief executive of the National Theatre.

 Charlotte Moore has now been in charge of BBC One for over a year, so how is her vision beginning to take shape?
-She’s seen hits with Happy Valley, Pound Shop Wars, Common, Michael McIntyre's new chat show and David Beckham Into The Unknown.
-But most of her own commissions are still to launch on screen.
-Yet the critics circle; acting Trust chair Diane Coyle has accused the channel of being predictable, the factual renaissance many expected is still to arrive with The Met, The Big Picture, Inside KFC and Bake Off hotly tipped, but untested.
+She’s seen hits with Happy Valley, Pound Shop Wars and David Beckham Into The Unknown, and yet the critics circle - "predictable", said acting Trust chair Diane Coyle - while the subsequent Trust report called for "more creative risks".
+The factual renaissance is still to arrive with The Met, The Big Picture, and Bake Off hotly tipped.
 With a reputation as a collaborative team player, what is Charlotte's own personal blue print for Britain’s most watched channel?

 Channel 4’s Cast Offs (2009) was “a breakthrough in television’s depiction of disabled people”; London 2012 Paralympics was a massive breakthrough for “Superhuman” presenting talent as well as athletes.
 The BBC has promised to quadruple disability portrayal on screen by 2017.
 What about other broadcasters?
 Are the Americans better than us?

-A panel of execs, agents, talent and commissioners watch disabled actors audition iconic scenes from When Harry Met Sally and The Inbetweeners, discuss where next for disabled presenting talent, and ask how we can take more creative risks with disability in all genres – to find the next Peter Dinklage and develop a disabled Davina or Chatty Man...
+Our panel will watch disabled actors audition iconic scenes from When Harry Met Sally and where next for disabled presenters, and suggest practical ways to take more creative risks with disability in all genres – to find the next Peter Dinklage and develop a disabled Davina or Chatty Man...

 Described by The Hollywood Reporter as “an intriguing behind the scenes expose of the men and women responsible for TV’s recent revolution” Showrunners will have an exclusive presentation at this year’s GEITF.
 Showrunners is the first ever feature length documentary film to explore the fascinating world of U.S. television showrunners and the creative forces aligned around them.
 These people are responsible for creating, writing and overseeing every element of production on one of the United State’s biggest exports – television drama and comedy series.
 The film shows audiences the huge amount of work that goes into making sure their favourite TV series airs on time as well as the many challenges that showrunners have to overcome to make sure a new series makes it onto the schedules at all!